spencer-zepelin/beer_machine/technical_report.md

-Any future deployment strategies, additions of data, or modeling techniques you have yet to try

 ## Project Elements
 ### Data Acquisition
 All the data that I used in this project was scraped off of Untappd[LINK].
 Every row in my dataset represents a single beer from Untappd's database and the summary data about that beer based on the aggregation of all user "check-ins" of that beer.